zhangchicool/morphSim/README.md

    - Fkv and strict clock.
 The state frequencies for each character are drawn from a symmetric Dirichlet distribution (with concentration parameter a).
 Small a (<1) prefers sparse variates so that the character states are heterogeneous, while big a (>1) prefers evenly distributed variates.
 When a is infinity, Fkv becomes Mkv where the states have equal frequencies[^1].

    - Fkv and relaxed clock.

+   - GTR for each pair of correlated binary characters[^2].

 3. Inferring undated trees:
 The trees inferred from morphological characters are unrooted.
 Branch lengths in the tree are measured by distance.
 The commands for MrBayes are in “cmd.nex”, in each “xx-vs-xx” folder in the “nonclock” folder.
 The master script to run 100 replicates under each setting is “run.sh”.